Specifically for LUMC and Science

 - The project start date must not precede the submission deadline.

-- You must submit a final en financial report to LUF within two months of completing the project, after which the grant will be paid.
+- Applicants must submit a substantive report and a financial account via the LUF Grant Portal within two months of completing the project, after which the grant will be paid out.

 - Grant rounds and deadlines: April 1st and October 1st.

-- Applications may be submitted in Dutch or English and must include a Dutch summary (max.
-250 words).
+- Applications may be submitted in Dutch or English.
+In both cases, a Dutch summary must be included.

 - You will be notified after the application review meeting of whether your application was successful and if so, the grant amount awarded.